Travel Brand Opportunities, Roku-Walmart CTV Tech, & More | Weekly Marketing News

 And with Facebook’s fears being realized due to such a large number of consumers opting-out of ad tracking, many advertisers are looking to move their budgets.
 In an interview with Fast Company, AppsFlyer’s U.S. president and general manager Brian Quinn described how this will change the advertising industry moving forward, “A lot of these changes are forcing the industry to advance quite quickly into more technologies that are better for consumers from a privacy perspective, and forcing us to innovate faster.”
 Ultimately, these advertisers will need to find other ways to target consumers and measure their campaigns without having the ability to track users through their mobile devices.

 One channel that brands can definitely count on to weather all of these privacy changes in the world of advertising is Connected TV.
-While some still see CTV as an extension of the more traditional TV advertising, we have found it to be most effective when used as a direct-response performance channel.
+While some still see CTV as an extension of the more linear TV advertising, we have found it to be most effective when used as a direct-response performance channel.
 In fact, a report from Hulu found that direct-to-consumer shoppers already spend 70% more time streaming TV each week than they do on social media sites.

 Performance TV allows advertisers to combine the impact of direct-response video campaigns run on big-screens with the attribution and targeting available through digital channels like display and mobile.
 Just like those digital channels: